gholler-sopra/hydrator-plugins/core-plugins/docs/ErrorCollector-errortransform.md

         }
     }

-For example, suppose the plugin receives this error record:
+For example, suppose the plugin receives the following error record with error code 17, error message 'invalid', and error stage 'parser':

     +============================+
     | field name | type | value  |